 There’s a broad dip around the 102Hz bass/mid crossover region that EQ cannot address.
 You can see the feeble attempt to do so with the 100Hz subwoofer EQ adjustment which was later dialled out.
 This is a general misalignment of the 4th order bandpass subwoofers with the midrange driver – somewhat exacerbated by the P99 runble filter which poiltely screws the phase of the subs by about 50° at 100Hz!
 Some “contribution” is made by the baffle step circuit and the bass equaliser at line level too, but something was needed to address this.
 More below at Step 3.

 Step 2 was to look more closely at he mid/tweeter crossover response.
-It would be easy enough to add phase shifters having done it once before (see the DSP or Not page).
+It would be easy enough to add phase shifters having done it once before.
 This time measurements found that nothing was needed.
 The Jamo designers did an excellent job in selecting drivers in which the acoustic centres (with inverted tweeter connection) were perfectly aligned around the crossover region.
 Of course they did not envisage a steep Linkwitz-Riley 4th order active, but nonetheless check it out:

 In that near-field measurement with 1/24 octave smoothing applied red is the correct “inverted” tweeter connection and blue is the incorrect speaker wire reversal.
 The apparent taper over 8kHz is the cheap uncalibrated Behringer microphone.
 The cross-hairs are at the 2.88kHz crossover point.
 Nothing needs attention.
 Notice the midrange response – now much flatter due to the baffle step compensation circuit.
 The woofers were not powered for these measurements.